UnknownGuardian/quartermaster-incident-models/16-google/readme.md

 ## Expectations

 Normally expecting near-100% success rate of events being returned by servers.
 Instead:
-* The failed cluster management software begins showing 50% packet failures at 5000 ticks caused by timeouts in the BGP.
+* The failed cluster management software begins showing 50% packet failures at 5000 ticks caused by timeouts in the Region.
-* Greater event latency due to network congestion in the BGP.
+* Greater event latency due to network congestion in the Region.